-Data / Parameter:

-Data unit: Description: Source of data: Value of data: Measurement procedures (if any): of the table annexed at the operational procedure POP-03.
+Data / Parameter: Nlt,y Data unit: Number Description: Annual average number of animals of type "LT" in year "y" Source of data: Brascarbon Monitoring Report System Value of data: Number of heads (see table B2) Measurement Checking of the documentation located at the confined animal production and use procedures (if any): of the table annexed at the operational procedure POP-03.
 Use of the Equation B3 established in the section B4 step 2 item B - determination of the annual average number of animals.
 Monitoring frequency Monthly QA/QC procedures Check of the site records and documents.
 Any comment: Monitoring operational procedure POP-03 can be found at the Brascarbon Operational Procedure Manual